Asterolepis (fish): Orbito-nasal cavity

 The internasal wall of the rostral plate connects the ventral, anterior, and dorsal walls in order to divide the nasal sacs which are relatively small.
 The nasal sacs are bound between the rostral plate and the rhinocapsular section of the cartilaginous endocranium and are placed some distance from the telencephalon and opened antero-dorsally.
 They are located posterior to the nares which were located in the anterior part of the nasal sacs.
-The structure of the orbito-nasal cavity in the Asterolepis ornata has been studied, providing a detailed description of the premedian, rostral, and pineal plates, and bones of the sclerotic ring.
+The structure of the orbito-nasal cavity in the Asterolepis ornata has been studied, providing a detailed description of the premedian, rostral, and pineal plates, and bones of the scleral ring.
 The orbito-nasal fenestra is positioned in the middle of the head shield, leaning more towards the anterior end and is usually spectacle-shaped.
-Eyes are enclosed within the sclerotic capsule and the nasal cavities open directly above the head of the fish.
-The visceral surface of the sclerotic ring is smooth and bears small pores and pits.
-The sclerotic ring is open wide ventrally and the sclerotic capsule consists of three fine plates, sclerotic bones one through three (anterior, medial, and lateral).
+Eyes are enclosed within the scleral capsule and the nasal cavities open directly above the head of the fish.
+The visceral surface of the scleral ring is smooth and bears small pores and pits.
+The scleral ring is open wide ventrally and the scleral capsule consists of three fine plates, scleral bones one through three (anterior, medial, and lateral).
 At the Lode Quarry, Latvia, two specimens of Asterolepis ornata were found to have a fossa deep in the orbital fenestra that is treated to be the hypophysial foramen.

 The Asterolepis is blind and eyes and nostrils are directed antero-latero-dorsally.
-Water would reach the nasal sacs directly through the nostrils and exit the sacs laterally along the anterior process of the sclerotic ring.
+Water would reach the nasal sacs directly through the nostrils and exit the sacs laterally along the anterior process of the scleral ring.
 The tail is covered ganoid scales like the armour which are modified cosmoid scales consisting of a bony basal layer, a layer of dentine, and an outer layer of ganoine.
 Since the tail doesn't have a high degree of mineralization in comparison to the scales of the internal skeleton making then less likely to be preserved in the fossil record.
 The tail is also has a dorsal fin, which is an identifying characteristic of Antiarchs.